An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Selected numerical experiments

 and probability array $q^{[3 \times 144]}$.
-Note the points in $\Xc$ are the centers of the $B_{\bm i}$ in~\eqref{eq:B:i} when $d=2$.
+Note that the points in $\Xc$ are the centers of the $B_{\bm i}$ in~\eqref{eq:B:i} when $d=2$.
 The resulting scatterplot is represented in the left panel of Figure~\ref{fig:2d:n30}.
-Following Remark~\ref{rem:check}, one may argue that it is more natural to sample from $\check Q^{[3 \times 144]}$: the resulting scatterplot is given in the middle panel of Figure~\ref{fig:2d:n30}.
-Finally, the right panel of Figure~\ref{fig:2d:n30} displays the maximum absolute error in Algorithm~\ref{algo:iterated:Iproj} against the iteration number.
+Following Remark~\ref{rem:check}, one may argue that it is more natural to sample from $\check Q^{[3 \times 144]}$: the resulting scatterplot is given in the right panel of Figure~\ref{fig:2d:n30}.

 We next rerun the previous experiment with $n=300$.
-The execution outputs, given below, are very similar with the exception that the execution times are now approximately 100 times greater: \begin{small} \verbatiminput{d2-n300-GISTRUE.txt} \end{small} \begin{small} \verbatiminput{d2-n300-GISFALSE.txt} \end{small} We also see that the generalized interactive scaling version of Algorithm~1, that is, Procedure I (first output) leads (again) to a slightly better numerical satisfaction of the Spearman's rho constraint.
-Realizations of random samples from the discrete model obtained from Procedure II and the associated checkerboard copula are represented in Figure~\ref{fig:2d:n300}.
-Unsurprisingly, since $n=300$, there are no visually noticeable differences between the empirical distributions in the left and middle panels.
+The execution outputs, given below, are very similar with the exception that the execution times are now approximately 100 times greater: \begin{small} \verbatiminput{output/d2n300GIS.txt} \end{small} \begin{small} \verbatiminput{output/d2n300.txt} \end{small} We also see that the generalized iterative scaling version of Algorithm~1, that is, Procedure I (first output) leads (again) to a better numerical satisfaction of the Spearman's rho constraint.
+Realizations of random samples from the discrete model obtained from Procedure II and the associated checkerboard copula are represented in Figure~\ref{fig:2d:n300} of the supplement \cite{KojMar25}.
+Unsurprisingly, since $n=300$, there are no visually noticeable differences between the empirical distributions in the left and right panels.